ArtS/arts.github.com/_posts/2015-01-06-dropdownlistfor-with-dictionaries-in-ASP-NET-MVC-and-why-SelectList-wants-to-kill-you.md

 artice.
 You can [browse the code online][4] or clone the git repository.

 ####But wait, there's more
-I hope this clears things up for you -- leave a comment here if you have any questions or shoot me an email and I'll do my best to answer it.

-Subscribe to my mailing list so you can get the freshly baked articles as soon as I publish them -- I want to help you build your web apps better and faster and avoid getting stuck in the intricacies .NET and ASP.NET MVC.
+I hope this article helped you.
+If you don't want to miss my next post on how to tame the MVC beast - subscribe to my mailing list.
+This way you will get freshly baked articles as soon as I publish them.

 {% include subscription.html %}